Mongondow people

-The Mongondow or Bolaang Mongondow people are an ethnic group native to the north-eastern part of the Indonesian island of Sulawesi.
+The Mongondow or Bolaang Mongondow people are an Austronesian ethnic group native to the western part of North Sulawesi.
 The Mongondows are predominantly Muslim.
 They have traditionally been concentrated in the provinces of North Sulawesi and Gorontalo.
 This ethnic group used to be united by a single entity, the Kingdom of Bolaang Mongondow, which became the western regencies of North Sulawesi after the Indonesian independence.

 Etymology

 The name Bolaang originated from the word Bolango or Balangon which means Sea.
 Bolaang or Golaang could also means "Bright" or "Exposed and Undark", while Mongondow originated from Momondow which means "Cries of Victory".